 In 1968, Dr. Spencer Silver, a chemist at 3M was trying to invent a super-strong adhesive, but instead came up with a super-weak one.
 Dr. Silver sensed that it was an important discovery, but for the next five years, no one at 3M (including Dr. Silver) could think of a way to use the super-weak adhesive.

-Art Fry found use for a product that had almost been deemed useless, by simply thinking beyond the normal applications for adhesive.
+Art Fry found use for a product that appeared useless, by simply thinking beyond the normal applications for adhesive.